Picea koyamae

 Picea koyamae (Koyama's spruce; Japanese: ヤツガタケトウヒ or やつがたけとうひ yatsugatake-touhi) is a rare spruce, endemic to the Akaishi Mountains and Yatsugatake Mountains in central Honshu, Japan.
 It is an evergreen tree growing to 25 m tall, with a trunk diameter of up to a metre.
 It grows in small isolated stands in a limited area and the total area of occupation is less than 100 km2.
-Trees that are lost to typhoons are normally replaced with other faster-growing species and the International Union for Conservation of Nature has rated the tree as "critically endangered".
-Some trees are in cultivation as an ornamental tree.
+Trees that are lost to typhoons are normally replaced with other faster-growing species and the International Union for Conservation of Nature has assessed the tree as being "critically endangered".
+Some trees are in cultivation for their ornamentality.

 Description

 It is a monoecious evergreen tree growing to 25 m tall, with a trunk diameter of up to 1 m.
 The shoots are orange-brown, with scattered pubescence.
 The leaves are needle-like, 8–16 mm long, rhombic in cross-section, dark bluish-green with conspicuous stomatal lines.
 The cones are cylindric-conic, 4–9 cm long and 2 cm broad, maturing pale brown 5–7 months after pollination, and have stiff, smoothly rounded scales 6–18 mm long and 6–12 mm wide.
 Pollination takes place in late spring.